Sell My Home in Greece - The Ultimate Guide (Updated for 2026)

 2. Find an Estate Agent

-It’s not absolutely necessary to have an estate agent in Greece, but it’s certainly helpful.
-Real estate agents save you time, have local market knowledge, and can help manage viewings of your property.
-This is all a difficult process if you don’t live in Greece or don’t speak the language.
+It’s not absolutely necessary to work with an estate agent in Greece, but it is certainly helpful.
+Real estate agents save you time, have strong knowledge of the local market, and can manage viewings of your property.
+This can be difficult if you don’t live in Greece or don’t speak the language.
+Agents can also help determine a realistic asking price and connect you with a civil engineer, Greek notary, or lawyer.

 3. Clean your Home